PradeepLoganathan/pradeepl-blog/content/blog/dotnet/dependency-injection-in-net-core-console-application/index.md

 Using Assembly scanning to auto register type assignable from ICustomer

 We now have a fully functioning DI system in a .net core console application. we can now design our interfaces and classes and make sure that they are designed to be maintainable and independently testable.
 We can create mocks and use them in place of the actual implementation etc.

+To understand a more practical example of dependency injection , we can look at using DI to inject concrete repositories and DBContext.
+This [blog post]({{< ref "/blog/repository-and-unit-of-work-pattern-asp-net-core-3-1">}}) runs through steps to implement dependency injection and use the Unit of Work pattern in asp.net core.
+It makes extensive use of dependency injection to inject repositories and configuration to configure the database context.